-If you are unable to update your Windows computer, and when trying to do so, you error code 0x8024a205 then this post will help you resolve the issue.
-Users have been seeing this error code on Windows 11 and Windows 10.
+If you cannot update your Windows computer, and when trying to do so, you error code 0x8024a205 then this post will help you resolve the issue.
+Users have been seeing this error code on Windows 11 and Windows 10. lt occurs when you try to update your Windows 11 or Windows 10 to the next version.
+If the Feature Upgrade fails to install, you may see Error Code 0x8024a205.
+On rare occasions, however, it can also be seen in the case of a failed Update.
 It comes with an error message that says:

 We couldn’t install this feature update, but you can try again (0x8024a205)”